llcheesell/field-lock/README.md

 A configuration file `config.json` will be created in the same folder on first run.
 By default the passcode is `4123`.
 You can change it through the settings window or by editing the JSON file.
+Access the settings by moving the mouse and clicking the gear button; you'll be prompted for the passcode first.

 To create a single-file executable you can use `pyinstaller`: